BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ------------------------------------------------------------------------

 ## 📖 8.7 Step-by-Step Proof

+Mathematical proof demonstrating that the scale-invariant loss function does not change when predictions are multiplied by a scalar factor.

 **Goal:** We want to prove that multiplying the prediction $y$ by a scalar factor $c$ results in the exact same loss value.
 Mathematically, we must show that $D(c \cdot y, y^*) = D(y, y^*)$.